kshapovalenko/Neuro-AI-fMRI-Speech-Encoder/README.md

-# Building fMRI encoding models for natural speech
+# Building fMRI Encoding Models for Natural Speech

 ## Background and Objectives
 The goal is to build an fMRI encoding models for natural speech.